 Future perspectives: Targeted therapies alongside immunotherapies?

 One of the biggest developments in cancer treatment in recent years is the emergence of immunotherapies.
 This strategy of priming the body’s immune system to attack tumours has been remarkably successful, with the programmed cell death 1 (PD-1) receptor being a target for drug development for lung cancer in particular.
-PD-1 is an immune checkpoint receptor found on lymphocytes, which prevents the body from attacking its own tissues.
+PD-1 is an immune checkpoint receptor found on lymphocytes that prevents the body from attacking its own tissues.
 Cancer cells can make proteins which bind PD-1, therefore allowing them to escape the immune system.
-Pembrolizumab is a humanised antibody which binds and blocks PD-1 and has been approved by the FDA in October 2016 as the first immunotherapy for NSCLC.
+Pembrolizumab is a humanised antibody that binds and blocks PD-1 and was approved by the US FDA in October 2016 as the first immunotherapy for NSCLC.
 The drug is approved for first-line treatment in cases where there are no aberrations in EGFR or ALK and has exhibited an improvement in progression-free survival of around four months in comparison to standard chemotherapy.

 As with other new therapies for lung cancer, research is now focusing on effective combination approaches for co-targeting PD-1 with other genes, including PI3K and MEK.
 There is a strong rationale for co-targeting PD-1 with PI3K, with PI3K pathway activation being identified as a mediator of cancer cell interaction with PD-1.